top of page

 It reflects the genre and theme of your books, helping to build a cohesive visual brand.

-Your style and personality don't really matter when it comes to author branding.
 Author branding is about showing the audience what you want them to see and recognize as part of themselves.
 The author brand is created for the audience and should speak directly to your ideal reader.

-If you write epic fantasy, the design should feature suitable fantasy elements and backgrounds in appropriate colors, transporting the reader to a fantastical world.
+For example, if you write epic fantasy, the design should feature suitable fantasy elements and backgrounds in appropriate colors, transporting the reader to a fantastical world.

 If you write in multiple genres, it's a good idea to have separate internal pages that set the relevant tone, presenting your books in harmony with the expectations of each target audience.
+This author writes in two different genres—fantasy and children's books—which means we need to attract two distinct audiences, each with its own needs and marketing strategies.
+Check out how I seamlessly combined these two genres into one cohesive website!

 » Projects Professionalism